 - What is your favorite thing on the Internet?

 We hope you enjoyed this listing of creative writing prompts.
-Here are the links to more creative writing prompts for kids:
+Here are the links to more creative writing prompts for kids and a few other wonderful resources, too!

 Until next time, write on…